 For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), targeted barriers to achieving the goal, resources available to help reduce or eliminate the barriers, and the plan for monitoring progress toward the goal.

 G1.
-Increase the percentage of graduating seniors who earn college credit or industry certification through advanced placement, dual enrollment, or career and technical courses.
+Increased the percentage of graduated seniors who earned college credit or industry certification through Advanced Placement, Dual Enrollment or Career and Technical Education courses..
 1a